CA Compliant Serial Number Engraving for 100% Lowers Mailed to Us

 GARDEN GROVE, CA 92841

 Serial numbers are NOT required in any state that we know of, except for California.
-If you live in California, this product will keep your completed 80% lower legal as of July 1, 2018, when all lowers must be serialized.* Do not wait until the last minute; we will be swamped with engraving work.
+If you live in California, this product will keep your completed 80% lower legal as of July 1, 2018, when all lowers must be serialized.
 A more detailed explanation of this new law can be found on our FAQ page.

 We do not report serial numbers or any other customer information to the government.
 By engraving a serial number, you are not registering your firearm.